 As usual, the host broadcaster invited bids from those Dutch cities interested in staging the event.
 Within days of the 2019 contest, the cities of Amsterdam, Arnhem, Breda, ‘s-Hertogenbosch, The Hague, Leeuwarden, Maastricht, Rotterdam and Utrecht all indicated that they would be willing to host the 2020 event.
 It is a testament to the popularity of the Eurovision Song Contest and to the enthusiasm for the show in the Netherlands that so many cities put themselves forward.

 The broadcaster AVROTROS has been responsible for recent Dutch Eurovision entries including the 2019 winning song, but in a rather unusual move, the 2020 contest will be organised jointly by the three leading broadcasters in the Netherlands, AVROTROS, NOS and NPO.

-Rotterdam previously hosted Junior Eurovision on 2007.
-The 2020 ESC will be staged at the Ahoy Arena in the South Holland city’s convention centre on 12/14/16 May.
-The exact capacity of the arena for the ESC shows has not yet been confirmed.
+Rotterdam previously hosted Junior Eurovision on 2007, and the 2020 ESC was to be staged at the Ahoy Arena in the South Holland city’s convention centre on 12/14/16 May.